AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/summary/grants/2015-01-01-questionnaire-summary-grants-ind-skills-text.md

 <p class="task-heading">Small Business Education Program</p>

-A free online learning module helping small businesses understand their rights and obligations under the _Competition and Consumer Act 2010_.
+A free online course helping small businesses understand their rights and obligations under the _Competition and Consumer Act 2010_.

 [Learn more about the Small Business Program](#)